This topic describes authentication information for Cloud Pub/Sub.

 Examples of why to use user accounts with Cloud Pub/Sub include:

 - Administrative actions

 Note that identity information is captured in audit logs.

 If your application uses end user authentication, you need to specify OAuth scopes when making a method call.
-See Cloud Pub/Sub reference for per-method OAuth scopes.
+See Pub/Sub reference for per-method OAuth scopes.

 For more information about setting up authentication with user accounts, see authenticating as an end user.

 Roles limit an authenticated identity's ability to access resources.
 When building a production application, only grant an identity the permissions it needs in order to interact with applicable GCP APIs, features, or resources.